holdensmagicalunicorn/HashTable/README.md

 HashTables are associative arrays that can be indexed with almost any type or primitive in the language and some from the environment.
 Object, Function, Array, RegExp, String, and Number work, as do DOM Elements.
-Other DOM types haven't been tested yet, nor have JSON objects, but they should work.
+Other DOM types haven't been tested yet, nor have JSON objects, but should work.
 Null, NaN, undefined, Infinity, true, and false are not valid keys.

 ## License